 What could happen if the IRS disputes those figures after your death—and the necessary substantiating records are unavailable?
 The wealth that winds up with your heirs could be drastically diminished by assessments for additional taxes, interest charges and perhaps penalties.
 Ditto for any applicable state taxes.

 Your letter of final instructions should also detail all your tax-deferred retirement accounts, such as 401(k)s and individual retirement plans.
 IRAs come in several flavors: traditional deductible, Roth and traditional nondeductible.

 You might use your letter to remind your heirs of this difference: Like you, heirs have to pay income taxes on their withdrawals from traditional deductible accounts.
 Like you, heirs generally aren’t taxed on removals from Roth IRAs or the portions of withdrawals from traditional nondeductible accounts that are attributable to nondeductible contributions.
 These distinctions may be misunderstood or overlooked—and could end up costing your heirs dearly.

 Julian Block writes and practices law in Larchmont, NY, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include Lost Items, Losing Interest and Capital Punishment.
+His previous articles include Lost Items and Capital Punishment.
 This article is excerpted from Julian Block’s Year-Round Tax Savings, available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.